authlib/joserfc/docs/en/index.rst

 Next
 ----

-Explore the following sections to discover more about our theme and its features.
+Explore the following sections to discover more about ``joserfc`` and its features.

 .. toctree::
    :caption: Getting started